-ABB including Maths at A but excluding Use of Maths and only one of General Studies or Critical Thinking.
+ABB including Maths at A but excluding Use of Maths.

 If taking both A level Mathematics and A level Further Mathematics:

-ABC including Maths at A and Further Maths at B but excluding Use of Maths and only one of General Studies or Critical Thinking.
+ABC including Maths at A and Further Maths at B but excluding Use of Maths.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.